-A. Use clinical reasoning and knowledge based on the diploma or associate degree nursing program of study and evidence-based practice outcomes as the basis for decision-making in nursing practice.
+A. Use clinical reasoning and knowledge based on the diploma or associate degreenursing program of study and evidence-based practice outcomes as a basis for decision-making in nursing practice.

-- 1. a.
+- a.
 A systematic problem-solving process in the care of patients and their families based on selected liberal arts and sciences, and evidence-based practice outcomes. - b.
-Conceptual frameworks of nursing practice as a means of planning care and solving clinical problems in the care of patients and their families. - 2. a.
+Conceptual frameworks of nursing practice as a means of planning care and solving clinical problems in care of patients and families. - 2. a.
 Priority setting based on patient health status and individual characteristics. - b.
-Clinical reasoning processes, systematic clinical judgment, and best practices. - 3.
+Characteristics of vulnerable patients. - c.
+Clinical reasoning processes, systematic clinical judgement, and best practices. - 3.
 Application of current literature and/or research findings and evidence-based practice in improving patient care. - 4.
 Resources for accurate and scientifically valid current information.

-- 1. Use clinical reasoning and nursing science as a basis for decision-making in nursing practice. - 2. a.
+- 1. Use clinical reasoning and nursing science as a basis for decision-making in nursing practice. - 2.a.
 Organize care based upon problem-solving and identified priorities. - b.
-Proactively manage priorities in patient care and follow-up on clinical problems that warrant investigation with consideration of anticipated risks. - 3.
-Use knowledge of societal and health care trends and evidence-based outcomes to identify and communicate patient physical and mental health care problems. - Apply relevant, current nursing practice journal articles and evidence-based outcomes from research findings to practice and clinical decisions. - B. Determine the physical and mental health status, needs, and preferences of culturally, ethnically, and socially diverse patients and their families based upon interpretation of comprehensive health assessment findings compared with evidence-based health data derived from the diploma or associate degree-nursing program of study.
+Proactively manages priorities in patient care and follow-up on clinical problems that warrant investigation with consideration of anticipated risks. - c.
+Apply principles of assisting vulnerable patients. - 3.
+Use knowledge of societal and health trends and evidence-based outcomes to identify and communicate patient physical and mental health care problems. - 4.
+Apply relevant, current nursing practice journal articles and evidence-based outcomes from research findings to practice and clinical decisions. - B. Determine the physical and mental health status, needs, and preferences influenced by culture, spirituality, ethnicity, identity, and social diversity of patients and their families, and the interpretation of comprehensive health assessment findings compared with evidence-based health data derived from the diploma or associate degree nursing program of study.

-- 1. Steps of a systematic process, which includes assessment, analysis, planning, implementation, and evaluation. - 2.
-Comprehensive nursing assessment of patients and their families. - Structured and unstructured data collection tools and techniques of assessment of patients and their families including interviewing.

-- 4. Characteristics, concepts, and processes related to patients, including: anatomy and physiology; physical and psychosocial growth and development; pathophysiology and psychopathology; ethical reasoning; and cultural and spiritual beliefs and practices related to health, illness, birth, death, and dying. - 5.
+- 1. Steps of a systematic approach, which includes assessment, analysis, planning, implementation, and evaluation. - 2.
+Comprehensive nursing assessment of patients and their families. - 3.
+Structured and unstructured data collection tools and techniques of assessment of patients and their families including interviewing. - 4.
+Characteristics, concepts, and processes related to patients, including: anatomy and physiology; physical and psychosocial growth and development; pathophysiology and psychopathology; ethical reasoning; and cultural and spiritual beliefs and practices related to health, illness, birth, death and dying. - 5.
 Cultural differences of patients across the lifespan and major needs of vulnerable patients. - 6.
-Characteristics, concepts, and processes related to disease transmission, risk factors, preventive health practices, and their implications for selected populations and community resources. - 7.
-Disease processes, pharmacotherapeutics, and other therapies and treatments. - 8.
-Introduction to established theories, models, and approaches that guide nursing practice. - Characteristics, concepts, and processes related to families, including family development, risk factors, family communication patterns, and decision- making structures.
+Characteristics, concepts, and processes related to disease transmission, risk factors, preventive health practices and their implications for selected populations and community resources. - 7.
+Disease processes pharmacotherapeutics, and other therapies and treatments. - 8.
+Introduction to established theories models and approaches that guide nursing practice. - 9.
+Characteristics, concepts and processes related to families, including family development, risk factors, family communication patterns, and decision-making structures.
 Functional and dysfunctional characteristics of families that impact health. - 10.
-Application of clinical technology and use of nursing informatics in the delivery of safe patient care. - Introduction to complex and multiple health care problems and issues, including evidence-based complementary health care practices. - 12.
-Political, economic, and societal forces affecting the health care of individuals and their families.
+Application of clinical technology and use of nursing informatics in the delivery of safe patient care. - 11.
+Introduction to complex and multiple healthcare problems and issues, including evidence-based complementary health care practices. - 12.
+Political, economic, and societal forces affecting the health of individuals and their families.
+Social determinants of health.